csmithk/ataGatewayDeploy/README.md

 # Advanced Threat Analytics (ATA) Gateway Deployment
-This script will deploy ATA Gateway to domain controllers or standalone ATA Gateway servers.
+This script will deploy the ATA Gateway to domain controllers or standalone ATA Gateway servers.

 ATA Gateway servers must be enabled for PowerShell remoting (see Enable-PSRemoting) The script will prompt for credentials.
 These credentials require read, write and execute privileges on the gateway servers (usually a DADM).